openstack/keystone/doc/source/configuration.rst

 Keystone supports customizable token persistence drivers.
 These can be specified in the ``[token]`` section of the configuration file.
-Keystone provides three non-test persistence backends.
+Keystone provides two non-test persistence backends.
 These can be set with the ``[token] driver`` configuration option.

 The drivers keystone provides are:

-* ``memcache_pool`` - The pooled memcached token persistence engine.
-This backend supports the concept of pooled memcache client object (allowing for the re-use of the client objects).
-This backend has a number of extra tunable options in the ``[memcache]`` section of the config.
-Implemented by :class:`keystone.token.persistence.backends.memcache_pool.Token`
+* ``kvs`` - The key-value store token persistence engine.
+Implemented by :class:`keystone.token.persistence.backends.kvs.Token`

 * ``sql`` - The SQL-based (default) token persistence engine.
 Implemented by :class:`keystone.token.persistence.backends.sql.Token`

-* ``memcache`` - The memcached based token persistence backend.
-This backend relies on ``dogpile.cache`` and stores the token data in a set of memcached servers.
-The servers URLs are specified in the ``[memcache] servers`` configuration option in the keystone config.
-Implemented by :class:`keystone.token.persistence.backends.memcache.Token`

 Token Provider